saymrwulf/fpga-verilog-lab/notes.md

-2015-06-09T06:54:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2015-06-09T21:04:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-06-10T05:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)
+2015-06-09T06:54:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2015-06-09T21:04:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2015-06-10T05:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2015-06-10T06:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)